“Panama is a Focus of U.S. Geopolitical Strategy” by General Manuel Antonio Noriega (4/2/1990)

-“Panama Is a Focus of U.S. Geopolitical Strategy” by General Manuel Noriega
+“Panama is a Focus of U.S. Geopolitical Strategy” by General Manuel Antonio Noriega

 Facing an internal problem of political administration, the National Assembly, popularly elected in 1984 and within its legal authority, replaced President Barletta and named Mr. Del Valle president.